joergkrause/nyaf/docs/md/docs/comparision/react.md

 # nyaf and React

 Due to the nature of using TSX/JSX for templates it seems that React is quite close.
-But that's not entirely true. @nyaf has a lot to offer.
+But that's not entirely true. **ny@f** has a lot to offer.

 ## Components